 Time Limit Rules

 [Name 3] must follow the Time Limit Rules.
-These apply to you because you are between ages 18 and 49, do not live with a child under 18, and are considered physically and mentally able to work.
+These apply to you because you are between ages 18 and 64, do not live with a dependent child under 14, and are considered physically and mentally able to work.
 This is often called the Able-Bodied Adult Without Dependents (ABAWD) work requirement.

 You can only get SNAP benefits for 3 months in 3 years unless you meet these Time Limit Rules.
 Keep reading to find out what to do.